well-it-wasnt-me/torrent_finder/docs/usage.md

 - `search <query>` – runs a search; prepend the category keywords listed above for quick filters.
 - `<number>` or tapping the inline button – sends that specific result to Transmission.
 - `status` – displays active torrents (also exposed via the inline “📡 Status” button).
+- `status all` – lists every torrent and adds a short explanation of each Transmission state.
 - `help` / `/help` – prints the command list again.

 !!! tip